conan-io/docs/howtos/capture_version.rst

             ...

 In this example, the package created with :command:`conan create` will be called ``Hello/branch_commit@user/channel``.
-Note that the version is taken from the package metadata when the recipe is already in the Conan cache.
+Note: this function should never raise, see the section about when the version is computed and saved above.

 How to capture package version from SCM: svn
 ============================================